cogimon/cogimon.github.io/software/gettingstarted.md

 [CoSimA](https://toolkit.cit-ec.uni-bielefeld.de/systems/versions/cogimon-minimal-simulation-distribution-nightly) is
-modeled in a [Cognitive Interaction Toolkit (CITk)](https://toolkit.cit-ec.uni-bielefeld.de/) distribution for easily replication, which is available [here](https://toolkit.cit-ec.uni-bielefeld.de/systems/versions/cogimon-minimal-simulation-distribution-nightly).
+modeled in a [Cognitive Interaction Toolkit (CITk)](https://toolkit.cit-ec.uni-bielefeld.de/) distribution for easily replication.

 It has so far been tested on:

-* Ubuntu Trusty (LTS 14.04, 64 Bit) using Gazebo 6.5 / (LTS 7.1) and OROCOS-RTT 2.8
+* Ubuntu Trusty LTS 14.04 and LTS 16.04 64 Bit using Gazebo 7 and OROCOS-RTT 2.8

 * OS X Yosemite (10.10) / El Capitan (10.11) using Gazebo (LTS 7.1) and OROCOS-RTT 2.8

 The following configurations will be supported / tested soon:

-* Ubuntu Xenial (LTS 14.04, 64 Bit) using Gazebo (LTS 7.1) and OROCOS-RTT 2.9

 * OS X El Capitan (10.11) using Gazebo (LTS 7.1) and OROCOS-RTT 2.9